zakiah91/SpringBoot/README.md

 # MyJournal-spring
-<l>Summary:</l> A simple Java springboot app where user can write their journal/note.
+<i>Summary:</i> A simple Java springboot app where user can write their journal/note.

+## Components
+A) <i>Login</i> - Contains login component.
+A user needs to login in order to access his/her journal content.
+When the user login, accessId will be given.
+This accessId is needed to access the Journal table. <br/>
+B) <i>Journal</i> - Contains the journal component.
+AccessId from Login is needed in order to access this part.
+A user is allows to add/modify 2 items from here:1)date,2) content <br/>